aamyren/TF-training/README.md

 # TF-training
 #### Amy Ren ####
 ## TF-training ##
-Some sample code I wrote while learning TensorFlow, mostly working with MNIST Dataset
+Some sample code I wrote while learning TensorFlow, mostly working with MNIST Dataset.
+Explanation of the guidelines below:

 ### Neural Network Forward Propogation: ###
 Using Python, construct a class without importing any modules given the following guidelines: